 Saya Kamitani is not only an integral member of Queen's Quest, but of Stardom itself.
 Not only does her in-ring style help separate her from the rest of the roster, but it shows what the future of Joshi could look like in the future.
 In the past, women like Manami Toyota, Chapparita ASARI, Akira Hokuto, and Io Shirai helped push the boundaries of what Joshi wrestling looked like inside the ropes, and I believe that Kamitani could do the same, if she hasn't done so already.

 (GIF Credit - @PuroresuFlow)

-Titles/Tournaments Won - World of Stardom Champion, 2-time Goddesses of Stardom Co-Champion, Artist of Stardom Co-Champion, SWA Undisputed World Champion, Future of Stardom Champion, 2018 Goddesses Of Stardom Tag League Co-Winner, 2019 Trios Tag Team Tournament Co-Winner, 2020 5STAR Grand Prix Winner
+Titles/Tournaments Won - 1-time World of Stardom Champion, 2-time Goddesses of Stardom Co-Champion, 1-time Artist of Stardom Co-Champion, 1-time SWA Undisputed World Champion, Future of Stardom Champion, 2018 Goddesses Of Stardom Tag League Co-Winner, 2019 Trios Tag Team Tournament Co-Winner, 2020 5STAR Grand Prix Winner

 Rival(s) - Momo Watanabe and Syuri

 Long Story Sport Accolade(s) - Female Match of the Year (2021), Female Feud of the Year (2021)